aws-samples/amazon-managed-service-for-apache-flink-examples/java/FlinkCDC/FlinkCDCSQLServerSource/README.md

 When running on Amazon Managed Service for Apache Flink and with databases on AWS, you need to set up the databases manually, ensuring you set up all the following:

-> You can find the SQL scripts which set up the dockerized databases checking out the init scripts for
+> YYou can find the SQL scripts that set up the dockerized databases by checking out the init scripts for
 > [SQL Server](docker/sqlserver-init/init.sql), [MySQL](docker/mysql-init/init.sql),
 > and [PostgreSQL](docker/postgres-init/init.sql).

 1. **Source database (Ms SQL Server)**
    1. SQL Server Agent must be running
    2. Native (user/password) authentication must be enabled
-   3. The login used by FlinCDC (e.g. `flink_cdc`) must be `db_owner` for the database
+   3. The login used by Flink CDC (e.g. `flink_cdc`) must be `db_owner` for the database
-   4. The source database and table must match the `database.name`and `table.name` you specify in the source configuration (e.g. `SampleDataPlatform` and `Customers`)
+   4. The source database and table must match the `database.name` and `table.name` you specify in the source configuration (e.g. `SampleDataPlatform` and `Customers`)
-   5. The source table with must have this schema:
+   5. The source table must have this schema:
       ```sql
       CREATE TABLE [dbo].[Customers]
       (